dbdesign-students-spring2024/3-spreadsheet-analysis-Victoriaxqq/README.md

 ### Statistics
 In order to find the world's tendency of death rate (under 5 years old) from 1990 to 2021, we use function in Excel called `AVERAGEIFS` to find the average death rate of the world from 1990 to 2021.
 In this part, we use variables: time and sex (Total) as our conditions.

 In order to compare the tendency of female's death rate (under 5 years old) and male's death rate (under 5 years old) from 1990 to 2021, we also use the function `AVERAGEIFS` to find the world's average death rate of female and male from 1990 to 2021.
 In this part, we use variables: time and sex (Female and male) as our conditions.

+In order to figure out which country often keep the lowest yearly death rate  from 1990 to 2021 among all countries and which country often keep the highest yearly death rate from 1990 to 2021, we use `MAXIFS` and `MINIFS` to find the to find which death rate is the highest or lowest per year.
+In this part, we use variables: time and sex (Total) as our condition.
+Then we use `INDEX` function to find corresponding countries with the values.
+Then we use `COUNTIFS` to find the number of occurrences of each country and then use `MAX` and `INDEX` to find the the countries with highest frequency of keeping the largest/lowest yearly death rate.

 In order to find which country has the highest average death rate (under 5 years old) from 1990 to 2021 and which country has the lowest average death rate (under 5 years old) from 1990 to 2021, we use the function `AVERAGEIFS` first to find the average death rate of each country from 1990 to 2021.
 In this part, we use variables: country and sex (Total) as our conditions.
 Then we use the `MAX` and `MIN` functions to find the maximum and minimum values of the average data we get from the last part.

-In order to find how difference average death rate (under 5 years old) among 206 countries from 1990 to 2021, we use `STDEV` function to find the standard deviation of the average data we get from the last part.
+In order to find how difference average death rate (under 5 years old) among 206 countries from 1990 to 2021, we use `STDEV` and `AVERAGE` function to find the standard deviation and mean of the average data we get from the last part.

 ### Analysis
 Based on the all statistics we get, we can analysis the data.